connor-shrader/math-tools/README.md

 This project is based off of my [old-math-tools](https://github.com/connor-shrader/old-math-tools) repository, where I made calculators for linear regression and modular exponentiation.
 This project differs from [old-math-tools](https://github.com/connor-shrader/old-math-tools) because it uses the Flask microframework.
 This will allow me to make more sophisticated programs, because I will have easy access to Python.

+## Accessing the Website

+The website can be accessed at [http://shrader-math-tools.herokuapp.com/](http://shrader-math-tools.herokuapp.com/).
+I deployed the website using [Heroku](https://heroku.com/).

 ## Tools

 Currently, the only tool I have up is a linear regression calculator (similar to the linear regression calculator on [old-math-tools](https://github.com/connor-shrader/old-math-tools)).
 This calculator differs from the one on [old-math-tools](https://github.com/connor-shrader/old-math-tools) because it uses a better UI and the linear regression line is visualized using Matplotlib.